 To view the system configuration settings, left-click the Configuration tab.
-Then left-click the category tabs on the left to view or edit the various parameters.
-If necessary, grab and drag the slider bar on the right to view the full range of system settings.
+Then left-click the category tabs to view or edit the various parameters.
+If necessary, grab and drag the slider bar to view the full range of system settings.
 See the samples depicted below.

-To modify the Date/Time setting, click on the parameter field and type the new value.
+To modify the current setting, click on the parameter field and type the new value.
 The Apply Changes button will be outlined in red when changes have been entered.
 Left-click the Apply Changes button to save changes.
-A Changes Applied Successfully message will appear.
+An Update Successful message will appear.

-Date/Time
+Date/Time Tab